 - ½ cup golden raisins 70g sultanas

-- 3 tbsp dark rum or brandy, marsala wine
+- 3 tablespoon dark rum or brandy, marsala wine

 - ½ cup dried papaya 100g, or good quality candied peel (not artificially colored kind)